agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 ![chart-tracetree](/images/chart-tracetree.png)

-It is again unproductive to discuss a speed comparison between the Red Black Tree allocators on this scale, so we will drop the list allocators for further comparison.
-We will also note that the Segregated Fits allocator was much more competitive across these categories in terms of speed.
-However, it is not quite fast enough to warrant further analysis amongst the different Red-Black tree allocators.
+While it may seem that the naive `list_bestfit` allocator is outclassed, this section will reveal interesting real-world test results that make the list allocators quite competitive.
+You may have already noticed that the `list_segregated` allocator is in the lead.

 ![chart-rbtracetree](/images/chart-rbtracetree.png)